bsmth/content/files/en-us/web/svg/reference/attribute/operator/index.md

 sidebar: svgref
 ---

-The **`operator`** attribute has two meanings based on the context it's used in.
+The SVG **`operator`** attribute has two meanings based on the context it's used in.
 Either it defines the compositing or morphing operation to be performed.

 You can use this attribute with the following SVG elements: